-Our goal here at Child Care Marketing Solutions is to help you stay prosperous, successful and keep your doors open!
+Our goal here at The Child Care Success Company is to help you stay prosperous, successful and keep your doors open!
 So, in this weeks Blog we’re going to do a Question & Answer format, addressing the issue of cash flow and profit.

 Jennifer, a member of our Success Academy asks: